| Detailing the

 so stops were glued in just aft of the gun openings.
 New reversed vent

 scoops were made and glued in place behind the louvers.
+The large engine cooling louvers on either side of

 the forward fuselage were cut in and shaped as they were gone completely